 The Währinger Ortsfriedhof closed in 1873 and would eventually become a park (the rather aptly-named Schubertpark).
 In the meantime, the Viennese authorities built the Zentralfriedhof, a giant cemetery away from the city centre (even though the German name translates to “central cemetery”).

 The new cemetery was not an immediate hit with the public, which is one reason the city decided to put in some “honorary graves” to boost its attractiveness.
 This included establishing a little cluster of composer graves for the likes of Strauss, Brahms, Beethoven…and Schubert.

-So in 1888, out came the shovels again and Schubert was relocated to grave 28, group 32A at the Zentralfriedhof.
+So in 1888, out came the shovels again to relocate Schubert to grave 28, group 32A at the Zentralfriedhof.
 Beethoven is no.29 and Johann Strauss no.27, so you have to wonder what glorious ghostly music courses through that area after midnight.

-The cemetery is huge, but the composer section is easy to find: enter at the main entrance (Tor 2) and simply continue straight ahead and through the arcade.
-Just beyond, on the left, is Schubert and colleagues.
-There’s a board by the roadside with a detailed map of both the cemetery and the 32A group, including the location of the graves.
+The Zentralfriedhof cemetery is huge, but the composer section is easy to find: enter at the main entrance (Tor 2) and simply continue straight ahead and through the arcade.
+Just beyond, on the left, are Schubert and colleagues.
+A board by the roadside has a detailed map of both the cemetery and the 32A group, including the location of the graves.

 Address: Zentralfriedhof, Simmeringer Hauptstraße 234, 1110 Vienna